 "I'm grateful for her support and for her kindness in this process and am very much looking forward to our new relationship as friends and co-parents," he wrote in the message, which was shared on Twitter.
 Read his words in full below:

 The story of the divorce has become intertwined with that of the National Enquirer.

 The day after the couple’s announcement on Twitter, the National Enquirer published an exposé of Jeff Bezos’s affair with Lauren Sanchez.
 The Enquirer deemed it “the biggest investigation in Enquirer history,” claiming the publication had followed Bezos and Sanchez “across five states and 40,000 miles” to prove that Bezos was cheating on his wife.

 The Enquirer’s report included sexually-charged texts that Bezos had sent to Sanchez.
 This lead Bezos to launch an investigation into how the Enquirer had obtained his texts.

-As Bezos claimed in a Medium post this Thursday, the Enquirer sought to block Bezos’s investigation with “an offer [he] couldn’t refuse.”
+As Bezos claimed in a Medium post, the Enquirer sought to block Bezos’s investigation with “an offer [he] couldn’t refuse.”
 The tech executive alleged that the Enquirer and its owner, David Pecker, threatened to publish illicit photos of Bezos unless he halted the investigation.

 Rather than “capitulate to extortion and blackmail,” Bezos chose to expose the Enquirer’s threat with a public blog post, and included emails and letters as evidence of the publication’s dubious practices.
-According to USA Today, AMI responded in a statement saying it "believes fervently that it acted lawfully in the reporting of the story."
+According to USA Today, AMI, the Enquirer's parent company, responded in a statement saying it "believes fervently that it acted lawfully in the reporting of the story."